1️⃣ iPhone X NFC Problem

-A: Yahoo Japan and Google Japan Search Suggestions related to the iPhone X Suica problem are highly ranked which indicates many people in Japan regularly search the topic.
+A: Yahoo Japan and Google Japan Search Suggestions related to the iPhone X NFC problem are highly ranked which indicates many people in Japan regularly search the topic.

 Q: Why is it a problem with iPhone X and not iPhone 8?